fizk/Memory/README.md

 They have implemented the logic and expose it through an [API](http://totalrecall.99cluster.com/).
 What this code does is to implement the client side logic so it's possible to play the game from the comfort of your own browser.

+##Env
+This code was written in Google Chrome 39.0.2171.71.
+The code was also tested on Firefox 33.1.1.
+There may be issues with Safari (7.0.4).
+Most of these issues are the result of `Failed to load resource is not allowed by Access-Control-Allow-Origin.`
+Internet Explorer was not tested and I don't think he will pass the test :(

 ##Install
 Well obviously you are going to clone this repo onto your machine.
 That's the only installation that you need.